Quantum phase transitions in the Kondo-necklace model: Perturbative continuous unitary transformation approach: PCUT for the Kondo-necklace (KN) model

-where $\tau_i$ is the spin of itinerant electrons on the $d$-dimensional hypercubic lattice with $L^d$ sites, $s_i$ is the spin of localized electrons connected to each lattice point and $\langle i,j\rangle$ represents the nearest neighbor sites on the lattice. and $J_0$ and $\Delta$ are, respectively, the local exchange coupling and anisotropy parameter.
+where $\tau_i$ is the spin of itinerant electrons on the $d$-dimensional hypercubic lattice with $L^d$ sites, $s_i$ is the spin of localized electrons connected to each lattice point, $\langle i,j\rangle$ represents the nearest neighbor sites on the lattice, and $J_0$ and $\Delta$ are, respectively, the local exchange coupling and anisotropy parameters.
 Here $J$ and $\eta_{\mu}$ are the exchange and anisotropy couplings on the lattice, respectively.
-The one-dimensional lattice is shown in Fig.~\ref{kn-chain} and a generalization to two and three dimensional system can be deduced from this figure.
+The one-dimensional lattice is shown in Fig.~\ref{kn-chain}, from whence the two- and three-dimensional cases can also be easily understood (see Fig. \ref{ladder}).
 We have considered the fully anisotropic case, which enables us to study the anisotropy effects as well to obtain the correlation functions via introducing a generating function.
-For simplicity, we define $J/J_0=\lambda$ and set $J_0=1$.
-To apply PCUT we consider the following decomposition of Hamiltonian
+For simplicity, we define $\lambda=J/J_0$ and set $J_0=1$.